by Business Diamonds

 Sustainability is based on the so-called Triple Bottom Line, or the Person, Planet, Profit triad, which was also named during the event in the form of the English acronym ESG (Environment, Social, Government).

-With Simona and Giordana we recently participated in an event organized in Bologna by Impronta Etica (For more information about Impronta Etica click here).
-During one of the panel discussions the term “three-legged stool” was used to define this triad in order to explain in a simple and straightforward way how each of its three pillars is vital for the stool to stand, and thus to be able to ensure a sustainable future for us.
+With Simona and Giordana, we recently participated in an event organized in Bologna by Ethical Footprint (For more information on Impronta Etica click here ).
+During one of the panel discussions to define this triad, the term “three-legged stool” was used to explain in a simple and straightforward way how each of its three pillars is indispensable for the stool to stand, and thus to be able to ensure a sustainable future for us.

 When we talk about sustainability we instinctively tend to bring our attention to aspects related to ecology (the planet).
-Indeed, the ecological aspect is crucial, and recent data regarding the effects of induced and unstoppable climate warming provide confirmation of its importance.
+Indeed, the ecological aspect is crucial , and recent data regarding the effects of induced and unstoppable climate warming are confirmation of its importance.

 On the other hand, it is also essential to consider the social aspect (the person) and the economic aspect (profit management).